Navigating Gigapixel Pathology Images with Large Multimodal Models: MultiPathQA

 \subsection{ExpertVQA}

-This dataset consists of multiple-choice questions requiring spatial reasoning over WSIs.
+This new pathologist-created dataset consists of multiple-choice questions requiring spatial reasoning over WSIs.
 WSIs were drawn from the TCGA Uniform cohort~\cite{tcga_ut_benchmark}, which contains 8{,}736 WSIs for 7{,}175 patients across 32 cancer types.
 All images in this dataset have been screened by pathologists for quality and correctness in a prior study~\cite{tcga_ut_benchmark}.
 Using stratified sampling across the 20 most frequent primary sites, we selected 90 WSIs (one per patient).
-Two pathologists (one resident, one attending) reviewed the available slides and selected a subset for question generation.
+Two pathologist co-authors (one attending, one resident) reviewed the available slides and selected a subset for question generation.
 For the selected slides, they formulated 1-3 diagnostic questions requiring direct image interpretation and search (e.g., “Which region contains necrosis?”).
 Each item includes four answer choices and one verified correct label.
 In total, the dataset contains 128 questions from 76 WSIs covering 20 diagnostic categories.
-Patients included in ExpertPathQA were excluded from all other datasets.
+Patients included in ExpertVQA were excluded from all other datasets.